 Our results significantly extend the scope of the investigation started by Juba and Sudan (STOC 2008) who studied the foregoing phenomenon in the case of a single specific goal.
 Our study shows that their main suggestion, that misunderstanding can be detected and possibly corrected by focusing on the goal, can be proved in full generality.

-\An early version of this work has appeared as an ECCC report [10].
+^{}An early version of this work appeared as an ECCC report [11].
+This work also subsumes [10]; see Section 1.3.

 Contents